awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-console-templates.md

 # Creating Pipelines Using Console Templates<a name="dp-console-templates"></a>

  The AWS Data Pipeline console provides several pre\-configured pipeline definitions, known as templates\.
 You can use templates to get started with AWS Data Pipeline quickly\.
-You can also create templates with parameterized values\.
+You can also create templates with parametrized values\.
 This allows you to specify pipeline objects with parameters and pre\-defined attributes\.
 You can then use a tool to create values for a specific purpose within the pipeline\.
 This allows you to reuse pipeline definitions with different values\.
-For more information, see [Creating a Pipeline Using Parameterized Templates](dp-custom-templates.md)\.
+For more information, see [Creating a Pipeline Using Parametrized Templates](dp-custom-templates.md)\.

 ## Initialize, Create, and Schedule a Pipeline<a name="dp-create-pipeline"></a>